Rainhard Fendrich: Breakthrough in Germany (1988–1997)

-In 1991 the album Nix is fix (Nothing is fixed), produced by Tato Gomez at BMG Ariola, was released, which could repeat the success of earlier times.
+In 1991, the album Nix is fix (Nothing is final), produced by Tato Gomez at BMG Ariola, was released, which could repeat the success of earlier times.
 The album stayed in the Austrian charts for 32 weeks and was number 1 for five weeks.

 A year later, Fendrich performed with the Vienna Symphony Orchestra at the opening of the Vienna Festival.
 Under the project "Vienna Symphonic Orchestra Project" (VSOP), by and with Christian Kolonovits, who conducted the concert and in which the Arnold Schoenberg Choir also participated.
 This concert was released as an album and after some time made it to the first place in the Austrian music charts.

 Fendrich took over as host of the ARD program Herzblatt (Sweetheart) in 1993 after Rudi Carrell, which he presented on German television until 1997.
 In the same year, he launched the comedy show Nix is fix (ORF/ARD).
 The cabaret and media-critical format was not continued despite good reviews.

 A special postage stamp was issued by the Austrian Post Office in 1993.

 Along the way, Fendrich recorded the album Brüder (Brothers), which also managed to place in Germany after a long time.
 The singles Midlife Crisis and Brüder, which were rather unpopular in Austria, made it into the German charts.
 The album was, despite the great commercial success, rather negatively received by the media in Fendrich's home country.
 The reason for this was that Fendrich slowly turned away from the Viennese dialect with this album.
 As a promotion for Herzblatt, the ballads album Lieder mit Gefühl (Songs with feeling) was also presented.

 In the mid-1990s, Fendrich did not release any music.
 He made his comeback with the album Blond (Blonde).
 The title song became his last major number one hit to date.
 The single Blond sold 10,000 copies in Austria and was awarded gold.
 In addition, after the programming reform of the Austrian station Ö3, the song was one of the few Austrian songs played on the radio.

 Return to Austria (from 1997)

 In 1997, Fendrich initiated a benefit concert for the homeless, which was intended as a one-off event, at which he performed together with Wolfgang Ambros and Georg Danzer.
 The overwhelming success led to this team performing as Austria 3 until 2006, creating joint live albums and compilations.
-The band announced their split on June 10, 2006.
-Their last concert took place on July 24, 2006 in Altusried, Swabia.
-On April 16, 2007, the circle of friends reunited at Georg Danzer's comeback concert in the Viennese City Hall to perform three of their old songs; afterwards, several parties planned a possible comeback, but Georg Danzer died of lung cancer on June 21, 2007.
+The band announced their split on 10 June 2006.
+Their last concert took place on 24 July 2006 in Altusried, Swabia.
+On 16 April 2007, the circle of friends reunited at Georg Danzer's comeback concert in the Viennese City Hall to perform three of their old songs; afterwards, several parties planned a possible comeback, but Georg Danzer died of lung cancer on 21 June 2007.